yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/life-cycle-callbacks.md

 ## update

 One of the key points for game development is to update an object's behavior, status and orientation before rendering every frame.
-These update operations are normally put in `update` call-back.
+These update operations are normally put in the `update` call-back.

 ```js
 cc.Class({